rotundasoftware/cartero/README.md

 	"keepSeparate" : true,

 	// (default: undefined) An array of remote file URLs.
 These files are always
 	// kept separate from their bundles.
 The URLs are added as-is to cartero.json.
+	// This option can be used to include assets from CDNs.
  	"remoteFiles" : [ "http://code.jquery.com/jquery-1.10.1.min.js" ],

 	// (default: undefined) An array of files that will only be served in `dev` mode, and